kapelner/bartMachine/README.md

 The Manual
 ----------

-See the [manual](https://github.com/kapelner/bartMachine/blob/master/bartMachine.pdf?raw=true "BART package manual") for detailed information about the package's functions and paramters.
+See the [manual](https://github.com/kapelner/bartMachine/blob/master/bartMachine.pdf?raw=true "BART package manual") for detailed information about the package's functions and parameters.

 Setup Instructions